ifm/documentation/Firmware/ReleaseNotes/Firmware_0.14.x_Release_Notes.md

 * Connectivity: ports must be connected pairwise with the same head-type: [Port0,Port1]   [Port2,Port3]   [Port4,Port5]
 * No time synchronization: synchronized data acquisition / image triggering between ports is currently not possible.
 * Software triggering in IDLE state is not operational
-* The rgb imagers have to be switched to CONF and then back to RUN before streaming data.
+* The RGB imagers have to be switched to CONF and then back to RUN before streaming data.

 ## Look forward to these features in future releases
 * trigger - trigger heads for a time synchronized operation
-* more user flash storage -  alternative flash space handling for redundancy and recovery will clear more flash space for the oem user
+* more user flash storage -  alternative flash space handling for redundancy and recovery will clear more flash space for the OEM user
 * new 2D RGB mode - it will be possible to set acquisition settings manually
-* synchronization among different ports - it will be possible to define the acquisition timing for SW-triggered and periodic acquisitions (eg. two heads have a synchronized acquisition)
+* synchronization among different ports - it will be possible to define the acquisition timing for SW-triggered and periodic acquisitions (for example two heads have a synchronized acquisition)